-In Fall 2015, SMArts incorporated as a Canadian not-for-profit association.
-We are grateful to our small but mighty board who work very hard to support SMArts in this new chapter.
+In Fall 2015, SMArts Stage Managing the Arts incorporated as a Canadian not-for-profit association.
+This is the umbrella organization under which PMArts exists.
+We are grateful to our small but mighty board who work very hard to support PMArts in this new chapter.

 Jeanne LeSage, CHRL, MBA – President

 Jeanne is an arts consultant with 28+ years’ experience in the sector across Canada and abroad.
 She is a Certified Human Resources Leader (CHRL), holds an MBA in Management Consulting, and runs LeSage Arts Management in Toronto with a focus on strategic human resources, organizational development, facilitation and strategy.
 Jeanne collaborated closely with Winston Morgan on publishing the original Stage Managing the Arts in Canada.
 Proudly starting her career as a stage manager– she now works with arts organizations to “Make Arts Work Better” through consulting, research, teaching, conference speaking, leadership transitions, and more.
 Jeanne is the author of “Reporting and Investigation Mechanisms for Workplace Harassment in the Arts” for the Cultural Human Resources Council – which includes key recommendations for the sector. www.lesagearts.com

 Julia Gaunt-Rannala – Treasurer

 Julia worked as an Equity stage manager for many years before transitioning to the administrative side of the arts.
 Julia worked as part of Winston Morgan’s team for several seasons at TIFF.
 She currently works for Young Associates, providing bookkeeping to charity and nonprofit organizations across Toronto.

 Jeff Morris – Secretary